LTUC/amman-dotnet-401d2/Lectures/Class01/README.md

 ## **Exception Handling**
 * Why do we need it?
-  * Ask students about their experience from the previous day's lab assignments.
+  * Ask students about their experience from the prework's lab assignments.
   * What kind of errors did they receive?
   * How did they handle them?
   * Introduce Try/catch/finally statements